 Though only about 12 miles to the Hasley Basin Trailhead, the drive was long and arduous.
 It is about equidistant from Washington Gulch Road and FS 317.
 Having been on both roads over the past week, FS 317 seemed like an easier drive, though I hadn’t been on either in their entirety.

-I remained cautiously optimistic, however, as AllTrails usually has very good descriptions of the trails and the roads getting there.
+I remained cautiously optimistic, however, as AllTrails usually provides very good descriptions of the trails and the roads getting there.
 Well, my optimism vanished about 2 miles from the trailhead when I had to maneuver VANgo over the one lane, potholed road with a giant drop-off to Emerald Lake.

 Fortunately, the difficult part was short-lived, but I still had over a mile to go with no idea what to expect.
 I spotted a pullout on Schofield Pass.
 It was 0.75 miles to the trailhead.
 Adding 1.5 miles to the 5.2-mile loop seemed much more reasonable to me at the time than driving the short distance, as I hate cliffs!